Bichette homers, Stripling pitches Jays past Indians 3-0

 TORONTO (AP) — Bo Bichette homered and drove in all three runs, Ross Stripling pitched six sharp innings to win his second consecutive start and the Toronto Blue Jays blanked the Cleveland Indians 3-0 Thursday night.

-Toronto (57-49) won for the sixth time in seven games since returning north of the border last week and moved a season-best eight games above .500.
+With its ninth shutout, Toronto (57-49) won for the sixth time in seven games since returning north of the border last week and moved a season-best eight games above .500.

 Bichette hit a two-run homer in the fourth, his 20th, and added an RBI single in the sixth.
-Both hits came off Cleveland right-hander Triston McKenzie (1-5).
+Both hits came off right-hander Triston McKenzie (1-5).

+Bichette said he and McKenzie, both young players from Florida, have competed against each other for more than a decade and are good friends off the field.

+Still, getting the upper hand on an old pal didn’t make Bichette feel too good.

 Stripling (5-6) beat Kansas City as the Blue Jays returned to Rogers Centre last Friday, snapping a four-start winless stretch.